 The showroom display has changed since we visited and some cars have gone to new loving homes, but there’s much more to see.
 Our friend’s 1968 Chevrolet Camaro RS/SS restomod, for one, is among the distinguished company.
 Stop by Autosport Designs if you’re in the area or visit the online showroom for a rotating inventory of dream machines.
 Here are just a few highlights:

 One of just 140 Aston Martin DB6 Volantes manufactured, this particular vehicle had a right-hand drive to left-hand drive conversion during restoration to as-new condition.
-Classic styling with a touch of modern features added to make it an ideal daily driver and tourer for this side of the pond.
+Classic styling with a touch of modern features make it an ideal daily driver and tourer for this side of the pond.

 This numbers-matching, factory-loaded Porsche 911 RS Touring comes with a Porsche Certificate of Authenticity confirming its originality.
 It made the trip from Germany to the U.S., where it passed through the experienced hands of noted Porsche collectors before making its way to Autosport Designs.
 It has been thoroughly maintained and underwent a rebuild in 2013 to make it concours and road-ready